lugasraka/secondment_geostats-process_simulation/README.md

 # sultan-secondment-freiberg
-Some of my learnings + takeaways during 6 weeks stay at Helmholtz-Zentrum Dresden Rossendorf (Freiberg, Germany)
+Some of my learnings + takeaways during 6 weeks stay at Helmholtz-Zentrum Dresden Rossendorf (Freiberg, Germany).
+They involve geo stats modelling and process simulation.

 This is a readme doc which explains what files are inside this repo.